Altruistic Ride Sharing: A Framework for Fair and Sustainable Urban Mobility via Peer-to-Peer Incentives

-Beyond pure efficiency, the ARS framework was designed to be equitable and self-sustaining.
+\paragraph{\textbf{Community Fairness and System Resilience.}} Beyond pure efficiency, the ARS framework was designed to be equitable and self-sustaining.
 Our results confirm its success in fostering a resilient and fair community.
-The model's high Reintegration Score of \textit{87.90} and Stability Score of \textit{0.7872} demonstrate its ability to recover users who drop out and maintain a stable, active user base over time (\autoref{tab:reintegration_metrics}).
+The model's high Reintegration Score of \textit{89.40} and Stability Score of \textit{0.8316} demonstrate its ability to recover users who drop out and maintain a stable, active user base over time (\autoref{tab:reintegration_metrics}).